 Insurers promise “we’ll be there when you need us.”
 In exchange for premiums paid today, buyers trust that they can rely on certain financial help if they face peril in an uncertain future.
 To reinforce that promise, insurers have to diversify risk, and scale helps them deliver on that promise.
 And, to some extent, they’ve been trying to fine tune the balance between centralized, standardized and controlled capabilities and decentralized models.

-An insurer’s capital and reserves do have to be rock solid.
-But buyer attitudes and behaviors are changing.
+An insurer’s capital and reserves have to be rock solid, but buyer attitudes and behaviors are changing.
 Once they’re assured that claims will be paid (one of the primary factors on which insurers are rated), customers probably care less about size than they once did.
-When policyholders think of a word to describe the typical carrier— with imposing headquarters, products sold through a bricks-and-mortar agency sales force and so on — many no longer pick the word “trust.”
-In a recent survey of US adults, just 37% of respondents indicated that they trusted the insurance industry “to do what is right” — behind some well-known internet brands that are known more for flexibility than heft.
+When policyholders think of a word to describe the typical carrier—with imposing headquarters, products sold through a bricks-and-mortar agency sales force and so on—many no longer pick the word “trust.”
+In a recent survey of US adults, just 37% of respondents indicated that they trusted the insurance industry “to do what is right”—ranking established carriers below some well-known internet brands that are known more for flexibility than heft.

 Established carriers may still be able to outperform emerging rivals.
 But to remain relevant, they have to get past outdated assumptions about what it takes to succeed.
 Increasingly, we see industry leaders rethinking their purpose and looking to alternative business models, along with the need to think about their companies’ structure.

 Here we look at a few ways that business is changing.
 However different the new models may be for property and casualty (P&C) versus life and annuity, there’s a common theme: In this environment, flexibility and responsiveness matter more than ever.